Why do I need a course like FF1?

 Are there exams?
 Do you offer a certificate or credits?

-We're delighted to say no. And no grades, either.
+No. What would be the point?
+And no grades, either.
 We feel really strongly that a test-and-measure culture is ruining education.
 This, more than any other course you'll ever take, is for yourself.